mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 # Setting up a development environment

-Flask is written in Python, so before we can start writing Flask apps we must ensure that Python is installed.
+Make sure that Python is installed.
 After Python we have to make sure we have all necessary packages.
 Simple `pip list` will show all installed packages.
 New Python distributions come with basic package manager `pip` and tools helping in packages distribution: `setuptools` and `wheel`.

 {% highlight bash %}
 [mdyzma@devbox ~]$ pip list